-Nordic Walking is a specific fitness technique and is not to be confused with trekking, hill walking or trail running as the poles are not planted in front of the walker but in a specific way that increases the use of the upper body.
+Nordic Walking is a specific fitness technique and is not to be confused with trekking, hill walking or trail running as the poles are not planted in front of the walker but in a way that increases the use of the upper body.
 Nordic Walking technique must be learnt correctly if the walker is to get the most out of the activity.

 Great for all fitness levels & abilities

-Nordic Walking is quite unique in that it provides health & fitness benefits for everybody from those with medical problems to the super fit.
+Nordic Walking is unique in that it provides health & fitness benefits for everybody from those with medical problems to the super fit.
 Whatever age, fitness level or goal – Nordic Walking is suitable, effective and enjoyable.

 Offers many physical benefits including

 - Tones the upper and lower body at the same time

 - Burns up to 46% more calories than ordinary walking

 - Reduces the pressure on knees and joints

 - Ideal for neck, shoulder and back problems

 - The poles help to propel the walker along – this means that although they are moving faster and working harder than usual, the support given by the poles makes it feel easier!